mysql/mysql-connector-net/README.md

 From MySQL Connector/NET 8.4, the driver adds support for TLS1.3 and removes support for FIDO authentication plugin.

+From MySQL Connector/NET 9.0, the driver removes support for .NET 7 and EF Core 7.

 For detailed information please visit the official [MySQL Connector/NET documentation.](https://dev.mysql.com/doc/connector-net/en/)

 ## Licensing